mcamposgaragay/blog/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Universidad de Concepcion
+  - name: Universidad del Pene
     url: https://udec.cl

 # Short bio (displayed in user profile at end of posts)